Prospecting in your own back yard can prove highly rewarding

 Before embarking on this process, it is very helpful if you have –

-- Profitable services which can be marketed, sold and delivered in discrete packages
+- Profitable accounting or financial services which can be marketed, sold and delivered in discrete packages

 - Excess capacity in the form of team members who have been trained in providing these services.